DatDraggy/cookie-consent/README.md

 # cookie-consent

-Small script to display a small notice for your site visitors in the bottom right corner.
+Small script to display a little notice for your site visitors in the bottom right corner.

 ![Preview](https://puu.sh/ymwOO/f002b0a5c9.png)